 For too long, children, families, and businesses have suffered because our state has failed to invest adequately in the child care system.
 There is now a plan in place, and you can help to make it a reality.
-Complete the form below to add your organization’s signature to the letter to our state leaders.

 CA Must Make A Multi-Year Commitment To Adopting Rate Reform And Provide An Immediate Down Payment To Address California’s Child Care Crisis

 Dear Governor Newsom and State Legislators,

 The undersigned organizations urge you to adopt an alternative methodology utilizing a cost-estimation model and multi-year transition plan to address the child care crisis and transform child care and early learning in California to ensure young children and families can thrive.

 These plans were developed as a result of the work of the Rate and Quality Workgroup, established under AB 131, which culminated this past August in two comprehensive reports (linked here and here) summarizing their work that assessed the methodology for establishing rates and the existing quality standards for early care and education (ECE) programs.
 The workgroup recommended implementation in three stages: